 - Once fireworks have finished burning, douse them with plenty of water to prevent a trash fire when you discard them

-- Never hold or light more than one sparkler at a time
+- Do not hold or light more than one sparkler at a time

 - Wear closed-toe shoes while holding sparklers.
 The sparks that drop down to your feet can burn!

-- Sparklers remain hot even after the sparkle is gone, so when finished drop into a bucket of water
+- Sparklers remain hot even after the sparkle is gone.
+Drop into a bucket of water when finished

 - Never hand a lighted sparkler to someone.
 Instead, give them the unlit sparkler and then light it for them

-- Encourage children never to run with a sparkler and to keep the sparkler extended at an arm’s length
+- Keep the sparkler extended at arm’s length